ahan98/DeepBeats/README.md

 ## Training

 We use the Keras library with tensorflow backend to train a three layer LSTM.
-The model accepts a vector of size 128 as input and outputs a similar vector of 128 with distinct probabilities for each note (using a sigmoid activation).
+The model accepts a vector of size 128 as input and outputs a vector of the same size with distinct probabilities for each note (using a sigmoid activation) indicating whether that note should be _on_ or not.
 More detail can be found in `train.py`.
 The training step can be run with

-`python3 train.py <path_to_processed_data> <look_back_window> -n <model_name> -e <epochs>`
+`python3 train.py <path_to_processed_data> <look_back_window> -n <output_file_name> -e <epochs>`